sahilGawathe/News-App/README.md

 # News-App
-News App using html, css and javascript
+News website using html, css and javascript